Dark matter: Theoretical classifications

 Dark matter can be divided into cold, warm, and hot categories.
 These categories refer to velocity rather than an actual temperature, and indicate how far corresponding objects moved due to random motions in the early universe, before they slowed due to cosmic expansion.
 This distance is called the free streaming length.
 The categories of dark matter are set with respect to the size of the collection of mass prior to structure formation that later collapses to form a dwarf galaxy.
 This collection of mass is sometimes called a protogalaxy.
 Dark matter particles are classified as cold, warm, or hot if their free streaming length is much smaller (cold), similar to (warm), or much larger (hot) than the protogalaxy of a dwarf galaxy.
 Mixtures of the above are also possible: a theory of mixed dark matter was popular in the mid-1990s, but was rejected following the discovery of dark energy.

 The significance of the free streaming length is that the universe began with some primordial density fluctuations from the Big Bang (in turn arising from quantum fluctuations at the microscale).
 Particles from overdense regions will naturally spread to underdense regions, but because the universe is expanding quickly, there is a time limit for them to do so.
 Faster particles (hot dark matter) can beat the time limit while slower particles cannot.
 The particles travel a free streaming length's worth of distance within the time limit; therefore this length sets a minimum scale for later structure formation.
 Because galaxy-size density fluctuations get washed out by free-streaming, hot dark matter implies the first objects that can form are huge supercluster-size pancakes, which then fragment into galaxies, while the reverse is true for cold dark matter.

 Deep-field observations show that galaxies formed first, followed by clusters and superclusters as galaxies clump together, and therefore that most dark matter is cold.
 This is also the reason why neutrinos, which move at nearly the speed of light and therefore would fall under hot dark matter, cannot make up the bulk of dark matter.

+Galaxy cluster SMACS J0723.3-7327 observed with the Hubble Space Telescope (2017, left) and the James Webb Space Telescope (2022, right).
+Both images show strong gravitational lensing features appearing as galaxies smeared into crescent shapes.
+JWST images show much higher sensitivity and resolution at infrared wavelengths, allowing it to see more distant, fainter objects in clearer detail.